lonerapier/lonerapier.github.io/content/posts/note-to-self.md

 - **Uncertainty** is better than **discomfort**.[^12]
 - Entrepreneur's mind.
 Athlete's body.
 Artist's soul. [^13]
 - "Suffering becomes beautiful when anyone bears great calamity with cheerfulness, not through insensibility but through greatness of mind." - Aristotle [^14]
+- "It never gets easier, you just go faster" - Greg LeMond[^15]

 ## Undiscovered but Intriguing

-- Focus is all about cutting distractions.[^15]
+- Focus is all about cutting distractions.[^16]
-- The first principle is that you must not fool yourself—and you are the easiest person to fool.[^16]
+- The first principle is that you must not fool yourself—and you are the easiest person to fool.[^17]
 - You are going to be dead soon.
 No need to be shameful.
-You are already naked.[^17]
+You are already naked.[^18]
-- "Your worst sin is that you betrayed yourself for nothing." - Dostoevsky [^18]
+- "Your worst sin is that you betrayed yourself for nothing." - Dostoevsky [^19]
 - "Don't be a career." - Steve Jobs
 - "I do not think there is any thrill that can go through the human heart like that felt by the inventor as he sees some creation of the brain unfolding to success… such emotions make a man forget food, sleep, friends, love, everything." - Nikola Tesla